Jacbo1/CE-Redef/README.md

 # CE Redef
+This is the JRE 8 compatible version.
+The [JDK 17](https://github.com/Jacbo1/CE-Redef/tree/JDK-17) version has a fixed GUI and is faster, but installing JDK 17 can cause older .jars to not function.
+The improvements for the JDK 17 version cannot be applied to this version because they come from JDK 17 itself.
 Redefine [Combat Extended](https://steamcommunity.com/workshop/filedetails/?id=1631756268) ([GitHub](https://github.com/CombatExtended-Continued/CombatExtended)) statistics with global multipliers.
 The multipliers are
 * Bulk (\<bulk>)
 * Carry bulk (\<CarryBulk>)